An ectopic pregnancy is when an embryo (fertilized egg) grows in the wrong place outside the womb, like in a fallopian tube or attached to an ovary.

 - Are older than 35

-Medical conditions that increase your risk for having an ectopic pregnancy include having:
+Medical conditions that increase your risk for having an ectopic pregnancy include:

-- A birth defect in a fallopian tube.
+- You've had surgery on a fallopian tube, or your have problems, like a birth defect in a fallopian tube.
 A birth defect is a health condition that is present at birth.
 It can change the shape or function of one or more parts of the body.
 It can cause problems in overall health, in how the body develops, or in how the body works.

-- Scars inside the pelvic area from a burst appendix or from past surgeries
+- You have scars inside the pelvic area from a (ruptured) burst appendix or from past surgeries.
+Your appendix is part of your digestive tract that helps your process the food you eat.

-- Endometriosis.
+- You've had endometriosis.
 This is when tissue from the uterus grows somewhere outside the uterus.

 If you’ve had an ectopic pregnancy before, can you go on to have a healthy pregnancy?